Elephants on parade

 Original drawing in Royal Talens sketchbook

-I was originally drawn to the subject for its shapes and movement.
+I was drawn to the subject for its shapes and movement.
 The curve of the trunks, the overlap of bodies, the way everything compresses and pushes forward.
-There’s a frenetic energy in the young elephants gathering at a watering hole.
-Playful, chaotic, but still rhythmic.
+There’s a frenetic energy in young elephants gathering at a watering hole—playful, chaotic, but still rhythmic.

-Color became a big part of the exploration.
-The palette is intentionally unexpected - clashing even, leaning into saturated violets, ochres, oranges, and blues to push the scene beyond realism and into something more expressive.
+I chose to work in the same medium as the piece the collector already owned.
+Color became a central part of the exploration, with a palette of saturated violets, ochres, oranges, and blues pushing the scene away from realism and into something more expressive.

 Next